Request Free, One-on-one Academic Assessment

 Personalized instruction in the comfort of your home

 Tutors that are highly-qualified K-12 and university educators

 SchoolTutoring Academy’s tutoring programs for Chippewa Falls students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Call us now for a personalized quote!
+Our services include regular one-on-one tutoring, academic mentorship, bi-weekly progress reports, learning profiles and parental conference calls.

 Chippewa Falls District Curriculum Used in Our In-Home Tutoring Programs

 The Chippewa Falls Unified School District (CFUSD) addresses the educational needs of children from 4-year-old kindergarten to twelfth grade.
 Building Bridges 4 Children (BB4C) is a 4-year-old kindergarten program.
 The foundation of its curriculum consists of developmentally appropriate applications of The Creative Curriculum, Second Step, and Tribes.
 These curricula highlight the importance of social, emotional, and academic intelligence by promoting self-directed learning.
 The BB4C curriculum is in line with the Wisconsin Model Early Learning Standards, developed by the Wisconsin Department of Public Instruction (DPI).

 We currently cover the following Chippewa Falls-area school district: Chippewa Falls Unified School District.